Home » Recipe Index » Korean » Menbosha – Korean Fried Shrimp Toast

 Step by step photos of mixing the shrimp fillings for menbosha.

 STEP 1.
-Wash the shrimp clean, peel and devein.
-Put the shrimps in a food processor (Image 1).
-Add egg white, salt, pepper, garlic powder, sugar, sesame oil, mushroom powder, oyster sauce, leeks (optional) (Images 2, 3, 4).
+Prepare the shrimp filling.
+Wash the shrimp, peel, and devein.
+Place them in a food processor (Image 1).
+Add the egg white, salt, pepper, garlic powder, sugar, sesame oil, mushroom powder, oyster sauce, and optional leeks (Images 2–4).

 Step by step photos of the shrimp filling and cutting the toast.

 STEP 2.
-Add tapioca flour (Image 5).
-Process them altogether.
-Transfer the shrimp filling in a bowl (Image 6).
-Keep it chilled in the refrigerator.
-Remove the crust of the bread (Image 7).
-Cut the toast into 4 squares (Image 8).
+Blend and prep the bread.
+Add tapioca flour (Image 5) and process until smooth.
+Transfer the shrimp filling to a bowl (Image 6), then chill it in the refrigerator.
+Meanwhile, remove the crust from the bread (Image 7) and cut each slice into 4 squares (Image 8).
 Set aside.

 Step by step photos of filling the toast with the shrimp batter and sealing it with egg white and sesame seeds.